Jamalosm/Face-Recognition-System/readme.md

-# 🧠 Face Recognition Login System with Anti-Spoofing
+# 🧠 Face Recognition Attendance System with Anti-Spoofing

 This is a desktop-based Face Recognition Login System with Anti-Spoofing using **Tkinter**, **OpenCV**, and **face_recognition**.